 Explore hundreds of hot topics in politics, government, business, society, education, and popular culture.
 Presented in a balanced, pro/con format, each article presents the key facts, arguments, history, and current context—an ideal resource for research papers, debate preparation, and persuasive writing assignments.

 Provides a core of primary source documents for the study of Kansas history, packaged with an engaging user interface that provides students and researchers multiple ways of accessing the content.
 With state and regional histories, travel guides, biographies, speeches and more, the collection provides a range of primary documents.

 Features nearly 1,000 online tutorials, practice tests, and e-books to help patrons of all ages.
 It offers job search and workplace skills improvement, skill building in reading, writing, math, and basic science, career certification and licensure exam prep, college and grad school entrance test prep, GED® test prep, and more.

 Content includes more than 35,000 plot summaries, synopses and work overviews; more than 86,000 articles and essays of literary criticism; more than 253,000 author biographies; more than 800,000 book reviews; and more than 91,000 poems.

-A classroom and activity resource.
-Make learning fun while teaching core skills with thousands of worksheets, crafts, forms, songs, games, graphic organizers, patterns, clip art, cards, and more for prekindergarten to grade 6.
+A classroom and activity resource for teachers of pre-kindergarten through grade 6.
+Make learning fun while teaching core skills with more than 52,000 fun and engaging ideas, activities, and worksheets to help inspire imagination while teaching essential skills.
 All content is created by teachers for teachers and is editor-reviewed, and new content is added regularly.

 Learn a language online at your own pace!
 Use on your computer or, once you set up an account with your library card, use Mango on the go with smartphone and tablet apps.